ad-sngh/jugaad/content/_index.md

 ## What Gets Me Excited

 Building platforms that make it stupidly easy for teams to ship ML products.
-I've led cross-functional teams through the full lifecycle: model development, training infrastructure, deployment, monitoring, the whole nine yards.
+I've led cross-functional teams through the full lifecycle: model development, training, infrastructure management, deployment, monitoring, the whole nine yards.

 I've learned that the technical stuff is table stakes.
 What really matters is building teams that work well together.
 I focus on fostering collaboration across engineering, data science, product, and operations because that's where the magic happens.
 When different perspectives come together to solve real problems, that's when you get breakthrough results.